 Redundancy: with all its associations of uncertainty and anxiety, it’s a word that employees dread and, in the wake of the global coronavirus outbreak, a reality that many are facing.

 While you may think your chances of finding new employment immediately are slim, there are steps you can take now to help you move forward.
 We have asked Mae Mendoza, Senior Manager of the Sales & Marketing division at Robert Walters in Manila, to share her advice on getting your career back on track.

 1. Refocus your mindset

 Being made redundant can trigger intense emotions which can lead to hasty actions that you may later regret.
 Being calm, methodical and logical will help you to focus on proactively moving forward.

-“When redundancies happen, it is undeniable that employees would first be afraid, especially since professionals in the Philippines value job security very highly,” says Mae Mendoza, manager, sales & marketing, at Robert Walters’ Manila office.
+“When redundancies happen, it is undeniable that employees would first be afraid, especially since professionals in the Philippines value job security very highly,” says Mae Mendoza, senior manager, sales & marketing, at Robert Walters’ Manila office.
 “However, breathe and reassess yourself and your career.
 Redundancies can happen to anyone so the best way to overcome such fear is to start putting together your Plan B.”

 In these increasingly uncertain times, company restructuring may be essential to a business’s survival and this can inevitably lead to redundancies, especially at more senior levels.

 “Know that being made redundant does not determine your capabilities as a professional.
 It will not have a huge impact on your next career move, so focus your attention instead on realistically planning your next steps,” advises Mae.

 “As soon as you become aware that redundancy is imminent, start organising yourself as quickly as possible,” suggests Mae.
 You should contact your line manager and request written references that you can share with potential future employers, she says.